tendermint/tendermint/spec/p2p/v0.34/README.md

 # v0.34 P2P Communicaton layer

 Within a Tendermint network, nodes can communicate with one another using a p2p protocol.
-The goal of this document is to specify the the p2p layer in Tendermint v0.34 including: Peer discovery, peer management, connection handling and message types.
+The goal of this document is to specify the p2p layer in Tendermint v0.34 including: Peer discovery, peer management, connection handling and message types.

 This documentation aims at separating the logical components on a protocol level from the implementation details of each protocol.
 At a high level, the p2p layer in Tendermint has the following main functionalities: